minerva-ds/diabetes-risk-identification-and-prediction/README.md

 # D.R.I.P.: Diabetes Risk Identification and Prediction
-Diabetes affects over 460 million people globally with an estimated 22% of adults remaining undiagnosed.
-This project's [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html) pre-screens people for diabetes risk.
-It can be quickly completed with only basic knowledge of your own health metrics such as height, weight, age and blood pressure.
-The application runs via JavaScript using ONNX Runtime Web on the individual's device, ensuring privacy by not storing or sending data.

-D.R.I.P. supports healthcare providers by identifying individuals at risk for diabetes and educates users about their personal diabetes risk and its contributing factors.
-The final model achieved a ROC AUC score of 0.826 and successfully indentified 81% of at-risk individuals on unseen data.
+Diabetes impacts over 460 million people globally, with an estimated 22% of adults undiagnosed.
+D.R.I.P. is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html) designed to help healthcare providers pre-screen for diabetes risk and educate individuals about their risk factors.
+Powered by a machine learning model trained on data from the CDC's Behavioral Risk Factor Surveillance System, the application achieves a ROC AUC score of 0.826, successfully identifying 81% of at-risk individuals.

 ![Diabetes Risk Prediction](images/drip-header.png)